apache/airflow/docs/apache-airflow/tutorial/pipeline.rst

 * only run once in the event that days are missed, and
 * timeout after 60 minutes

-And from the last line in the definition of the ``Etl`` DAG, we see:
+And from the last line in the definition of the ``ProcessEmployees`` DAG, we see:

 .. code-block:: python